Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Magic Items/Tangleburst Seed.md

 A creature caught in the vines must succeed at a Reflex saving throw (DC = 14 + your key ability score modifier) or become entangled.
 An entangled creature can escape as a move action with a successful Acrobatics check or Strength check at the same DC.

-The vines last and renew themselves for 5 rounds; if the seed lands on a surface made of a material in which plants can’t normally grow, the vines last for only 2 rounds.
+The vines last and renew themselves for 5 rounds if the seed lands on a surface made of a material in which plants can’t normally grow, the vines last for only 2 rounds.
 When the duration ends, the seed and vines wither and turn to dust.